Why Books are the Best Tool for Speech Therapy

 Why use repetitive books?

-- Reinforce the speech or language skill you just worked on in a very functional activity.
+- Reinforce the speech or language skill you just worked on using a very functional activity.

 - Help students with apraxia or motoric speech disorders to build their skills in connected speech with a rhythm.